aarc-xyz/aarc-sdk/README.md

 ## Get the API Key

 To use Aarc SDK, an API key is required.
 Get the **API Key** from the [Dashboard](https://dashboard.aarc.xyz/).
+You can learn about gettign the API Key from [here](https://docs.aarc.xyz/developer-docs/integration-guide/setup-and-installation).

 ## Initialise the SDK